Plants that Repel Bees & Wasps

 It is a pretty plant but you may need to stake it if not supported by other foliage.
 Mine tend to sprawl and fall down in later Summer.

-Are There Plants that Repel Wasps But Not Bees?
+Plants that Repel Wasps

+Can you find plants that repel wasps but not bees?
 Honestly, you won’t find many plants that repel wasps.
+In my garden, wasps tend to visit any plant.
 This is because meat eating wasps are actually helpful to plants.
+They eat the bugs and pests that harm the plant’s leaves.

 Try Mint for Wasp Repellant